 There’s nothing better than biting into ravioli and getting that release of flavors and textures.
-Here, our herbaceous, fresh tomato and cheese stuffed ravioli are given the crunch treatment.
-A toasted panko and creamy tomato sauce adds a light crunch, while lemony squash adds a refreshing burst (not to mention your daily dose of veggies) on top.
+Here, our fresh tomato and ricotta ravioli are given the crunch treatment thanks to a toasted panko topping.
+Creamy tomato sauce and lemony squash add refreshing bursts of flavor (not to mention your daily dose of veggies).
 Mamma mia!
 This is a meal you’re gonna love.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 Not included in your delivery

 • Bring a large pot of salted water to a boil.
 Wash and dry produce. • Trim and halve squash lengthwise; slice crosswise into ½-inch-thick half-moons.
 Zest and quarter lemon.
 Peel and finely chop garlic.
 Finely chop parsley.

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in a large pan over medium-high heat.
 Add panko; season with salt and pepper.
 Cook, stirring, until golden brown, 3-4 minutes. • Turn off heat; transfer to a small bowl.
 Wipe out pan.